cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 2. B2: `hash(key, value) → key`: a reverse index to get a key from an SMT path.
 Recall that SMT will store `(k, v)` as `(hash(k), hash(key, value))`.
 So, we can get an object value by composing `SMT_path → B2 → B1`.
 3. we could use more buckets to optimize the app usage if needed.

-We propose to use a KV database for both `SS` and `SC` - each run by it's own database instance.
-This design allows to separate the `SS` and `SC` in different hardware units and support for more complex setup scenarios and to improve DB performance (essentially this will create 2 store shards: one for `SS` and another for `SC`).
-Moreover we will be able to configure database for `SS` and `SC` separately.
+We propose to use a KV database for both `SS` and `SC` - each run by its own database instance.
+This design allows for the separation of `SS` and `SC` into different hardware units, providing support for more complex setup scenarios and improving DB performance (essentially this will create two store shards: one for `SS` and another for `SC`).
+Moreover, we will be able to configure databases for `SS` and `SC` separately.

 ### Requirements